 A Content Management System enables users to update, store, create, and publish content to a website, intranet, or other online services.
 A CMS allows anyone with access to be able to post content to a site without the need for any coding knowledge.
 WordPress is a popular open-source CMS.
 There are dozens of CMS software options, many of which are also open source.
 These include Drupal, Joomla, and Umbraco, to name a few.

-Controlled vocabulary is a way of ensuring that anyone who is involved in uploading or tagging images uses consistent language and terminology to make it easy to find them later.
+A controlled vocabulary is a way of ensuring that anyone who is involved in uploading or tagging images uses consistent language and terminology to make it easy to find them later.

 The legal area related to ownership of creative work and the rights to control its reproduction, performance, recording, broadcasting, translation and production.